 Each term the Academic Review process occurs.
-The Head Teacher Student Engagement with the Deputy Principal and Principal, lead interviews with students and their parents.
-The students selected for the interviews are the ones at risk of being N determined.
-The criteria for students to be on the Academic Review is that they have three or more

-N award warning letters from across three different Key Learning Areas.
-The purpose of the Academic Review is to inform students and their parents that the N warnings, either assessment tasks or classwork must be completed or the student will receive an N determination and not receive HSC credential from NESA.
+The Head Teacher Secondary Studies with the Deputy Principal and Principal, lead interviews with students and their parents.
+The students selected for the interviews are the ones at risk of being N Determined.
+The criteria for students to be on the Academic Review is that they have three or more N Award Warning letters from across three different Key Learning Areas.
+The purpose of the Academic Review is to inform students and their parents that the N Award Warnings, either assessment tasks or classwork must be completed or the student will receive an N Determination and not receive HSC credential from NESA.

 Support systems will be offered to the student.
-If the student redeems their N warnings within the time frame given by the Principal, they will achieve their credential.
-If not, the Principal will inform NESA and the student will not receive their credential.
+If the student redeems their N Award Warnings within the time frame given by the Relieving Principal, they will achieve their credential.
+If not, the Relieving Principal will inform NESA and the student will not receive their credential.
 It is important for all students to submit their tasks and communicate with their teachers if they require an extension or further assistance.